MadStu/noughts-and-crosses/README.md

 # Noughts and Crosses

-This is a fun website for visitors who want to play a game of Noughts and Crosses (also known as Tic-tac-toe or Xs and Os).
+This is a fun website for visitors who want to play the fun and addictive game of Noughts and Crosses (also known as Tic-tac-toe or Xs and Os).
+The website's target audience are people that enjoy quick strategy games.
+The varying difficulty levels make it suitable for all ages and abilities.

-The goal is to provide the user with a trouble free game of Noughts and Crosses that has a few difficulty levels and which tracks the score accurately.
+The key project goal is to provide the user with a trouble free game of Noughts and Crosses that has user controllable difficulty levels and which tracks the score accurately.

 The live link can be found here - https://madstu.github.io/noughts-and-crosses/